mopemope/meinheld/README.rst

 **NOTE: This feature is deprecated and will be removed in 2.0**

-meinheld provides a simple continuation API (based on greenlet).
+Meinheld provides a simple continuation API (based on greenlet).

 To enable continuations, use ContinuationMiddleware. get Continuation from wsgi environ.